-This Honey Walnut Baklava is drenched in hot honey which allows the layers of phyllo pastry to stay crisp, unlike the sugar syrup coated version of baklava.
+This baklava recipe is drenched in hot honey which allows the layers of phyllo pastry to stay crisp, unlike the sugar syrup coated version of baklava.

 This post may include Amazon affiliate links for your convenience.
 There is no extra cost to you.